 The first Kanazawa Station would serve the city for over 50 years.
 By the 1930s, the number of passengers had increased to the extent that people were calling for a new and bigger building.
 However, the beginning of war in China in 1937, and entry into World War II in 1941 meant that there simply wasn’t the manpower, or economic and material resources to replace the station.
 Waiting rooms were removed and minor additions and renovations were made here and there.
 This only helped a little to accommodate the large crowds who cheered as their young men went off to war, and who greeted the survivors when they returned.

-Kanazawa had no industry, so it was not bombed during the war and the station survived intact.
+Kanazawa was spared the devastating Allied bombing that destroyed many other Japanese cities, and the station survived intact.
 By 1945 however, the old wooden building looked shabby and worn out, and local citizens felt it was no longer suitable as the gateway for the Hokuriku region’s major city.
 Overcrowding was also desperate, with an average of 28,300 passengers using the station each day; that is 14 times more than when the station first opened.
 Unfortunately though, the central government and the occupation forces had other priorities.
 Kanazawa was lucky to have a station at all.
 On the Tokaido Railway Line between Tokyo and Kobe, all the stations had been destroyed by Allied bombs.
 While these were reconstructed, Kanazawa had to wait.
 Finally, in 1950 the local governments of Kanazawa city and Ishikawa Prefecture, together with prominent local citizens came up with a plan.

 The Second Kanazawa Station